wp-plugins/adminmate/readme.txt

 **AdminMate** help you to customize and organize components in WordPress administration screens such as **admin menu**, **admin bar**, **login page**, and manage **columns** in the tables of the posts, custom posts, media, comments, users.

+* **Styling/Coloring**: Add background-image and blend it with background-color.
+Change color and transparency levels of each component's background, customize the favicons of admin screens and the login screen, Adjust font weight, font color in echo component.
+* **Columns**: Customize columns in the table of your post type screens, Add new columns to display your data, or custom fields, including fields created by **Advanced Custom Fields** plugin.
+Hide unwanted columns from post tables.
+Rename or hide column header labels.
+Add icons to column header.
+Add action bars (Edit, Quick Edit, Trash, View) to columns of your choice.
+Reorder columns.
+Resize columns in a table all together at once.
+Display column data as image, string, etc.
+* **Admin Menu**: Organize and customize admin menu: reordering, hiding, changing icon, renaming.
+* **Login Screen**: Make your login page look fabulous by: adding favicon, adding background image and blend it with background color, changing the WordPress logo to your business logo.
+* **Admin Bar**: Hide admin bar from your side pages and/or admin screens, or hide just some menus/sub-menus in admin bar.

 = STYLING =
 Let's make your own theme for your admin screens.